kumpelblase2/skrillax/docs/loot-tables.md

 ### `Gold`

 Samples an amount from the level-appropriate inclusive range of `levelgold.txt`, applies the gold amount multipliers, and picks the existing small/medium/large gold item based on the final amount.
-Missing or invalid ranges for applicable levels will throw an error on startup.
+If a monster's level is absent from `levelgold.txt`, the generator produces no gold for that monster; malformed ranges still cause an error on startup.

 ### `Item`